2023 Solar Incentives Guide for East Bradford, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the claim amount.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After this, the credit percentage will be reduced slightly each year until the end of the program in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After 2032, the credit percentage will be reduced slightly each year until the end of the program in 2035.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.